handsome-b-wonderful/introduction-to-dependency-injection/doc/speaker-notes.md

 Separates the creation of a client's dependencies from the client's behavior which promotes loose coupling

-__DI is a set of software design principles and patters that promote loosely coupled code__
+__DI is a set of software design principles and patterns that promote loosely coupled code__

 Benefits loose coupling:
 * easier to extend